conduktor/conduktor-docs/docs/navigation/settings/managing-clusters.md

 To create a new cluster configuration, click on the "Create cluster" button in the top right-hand corner.

 To edit an existing cluster configuration, select it from the list.
-You will then be able to adjust the name & color, technical ID, bootstrap servers, and additional properties.
+You will then be able to adjust the name and color, technical ID, bootstrap servers, and additional properties.
 You can also enable Schema Registry and Kafka Connect for the cluster.

 ## Connect to a secure Kafka cluster